Torphedo/Shipbreaker-Cheats/README.md

 This is a mod for Hardspace: Shipbreaker to enable some debugging features and cheats.
 Extract the release into your game's root folder and overwrite files when prompted to install.
-You can see all of the edits I've made by looking at the changes in [this commit](https://github.com/Torphedo/Shipbreaker-Cheats/commit/c40cda6b727d09995cb1d36b32882b85ea0ce254).

 # In-game Features